Comprehensive, agentless protection for Google Cloud data

-These methods are handy for environments with a very small scale or ones that are designated for testing purposes.
-However, for bigger production environments, where performing against service level agreements (SLAs) is critical, it may be necessary to have different tools in place to ensure a robust backup and recovery strategy for Google Cloud Platform.
-Snapshots and images alone are not an optimal solution when you need longer retention or need to store aged snapshots for more than a few days, since this can get costly quick.
+These methods are handy for smaller environments or ones that are designated only for testing purposes.
+However, for bigger production environments where performing against SLAs is critical, it may be necessary to have different tools in place to ensure a robust backup and recovery strategy for Google Cloud.
+Snapshots and images alone are not an optimal solution when you need longer retention or need to store aged snapshots for more than a few days, since this can get costly quickly.
 Snapshots are also not automatically isolated from the production environment.
 This can create security and data loss risk in case of disaster.
-Lastly, if your Google Cloud Platform environment is set to grow, you require more profound recovery options that must include file-level recovery and scheduling options that aren’t just for snapshots.
+Lastly, if your Google Cloud environment is set to grow, you will require more profound recovery options that must include file-level recovery and scheduling options that aren’t just for snapshots.

 Get help selecting the right solution for your organization